Wojciech-Kalicinski/ML---footbal_predictions/README.md

-Football Predictions Project
+⚽ Football Predictions Project
 Overview
-This project is a web application that predicts the outcome of football matches using a machine learning model.
-The application allows me to input the names of the home and away teams, and it returns a prediction of the match outcome (Home Win or Away Win).
-Additionally, the application fetches and displays the last 5 matches of a specified team using an external football data API.
+This is a web application that predicts football match outcomes using a machine learning model.
+Simply enter the home and away team names, and the app will predict the result: Home Win 🏠 or Away Win ⚽.

-The project is built using ASP.NET Core for the backend, and I integrate a Python script for machine learning predictions.
-The frontend is a simple HTML page with JavaScript for handling user interactions and displaying results.
+The backend is built with ASP.NET Core, while Python handles the machine learning predictions.
+The frontend is a simple HTML page with JavaScript for user interaction.

-Requirements
+⚙️ Requirements
-To run this project, I need the following:

 Backend (ASP.NET Core)

-.NET 6 SDK or later
+.NET 6+
 ASP.NET Core runtime
-HttpClient for making API requests
+HttpClient for API requests
-JSON support for configuration and data serialization Frontend
+JSON support

-Modern web browser (Chrome, Firefox, Edge, etc.)
+Frontend
-JavaScript enabled
+A modern web browser with JavaScript enabled
-Python (for Machine Learning)
+Python (Machine Learning)

-Python 3.8 or later
+Python 3.8+
-Required Python libraries:
+Required libraries:

-pandas
-numpy
-scikit-learn
-joblib
-I can install the required Python libraries using pip: pip install pandas numpy scikit-learn joblib
+pip install pandas numpy scikit-learn joblib

-Setup

-1.Clone the repository
-2. Run the ASP.NET Core application

-Usage
+▶️ Usage
-Predict Match Outcome:

-I can enter the names of the home and away teams in the input fields.
+1️⃣ Enter the home and away team names.
-I click the "Predict" button to get the predicted outcome.
+2️⃣ Click "Predict" and wait a few seconds ⏳ while the model processes the result.
+3️⃣ View the predicted outcome on the screen!

-Future Plans
+🔮 Future Plans
-This project is continuously being developed, and I have the following features planned for future releases:

-Support for More Leagues: Currently, the model is trained on data from the English Premier League.
-I plan to add support for more leagues in the future.
-External API Integration: I plan to enhance the application by integrating an external API to fetch and display more detailed statistics and recent matches for selected teams.
-Improved Machine Learning Model: I aim to improve the accuracy of the predictions by incorporating more features and using more advanced machine learning techniques.
-User Interface Enhancements: The frontend will be improved to provide a more user-friendly experience, including better visualization of match statistics and predictions.
+✔️ Support for more leagues 🌍
+✔️ Improved API integration for detailed match stats 📊 ✔️ Enhanced machine learning model 🤖
+✔️ Better user interface 🎨

-Contributing
+💡 Contributing
-Contributions are welcome!
-If I have any suggestions, bug reports, or feature requests, I can open an issue or submit a pull request.
+Suggestions and contributions are welcome!
+If you find any issues or have ideas for improvement, feel free to open an issue or submit a pull request.

-Acknowledgments

-Football-Data.org for providing the football data API.
-Scikit-learn for the machine learning tools.
-Thank you for checking out my Football Predictions project!
-I hope you find it useful and look forward to your feedback and contributions.
+Thanks for checking out this project! ⚽🚀